-Rathenau has also been seen as a promoter of "organized capitalism" economic planning or (SVENSON 1961, REHFELDT 1990).
+Rathenau has also been seen as a promoter of economic planning or "organized capitalism" (SVENSON 1961, REHFELDT 1990).

-A controversial essavist
+A controversial essayist

 The various elaborations made in the course of the 20th century on Rathenau's writings in law, economics and management have had difficulty grasping this author's thoughts.
 There are several explanations of this.